BuilderIO/partytown/README.md

     - `partytown-sw.debug.js`: Service worker with separate sandbox request.
     - `partytown-sandbox.debug.js`: Sandbox with separate web worker request.
     - `partytown-ww.debug.js`: Web worker as separate file, not inlined.

+- `/~partytown/partytown-snippet.js`

+  - The same snippet code which should be copy and pasted into the head.
+  - Provided for reference only.

 ---